This post may contain affiliate sales links. Please read my disclosure policy.

 Oatmeal Chocolate Chip Cookies

-My husband is a chocolate addict and requires chocolate/chocolate chips in just about every dessert.
-(See this chocolate chip cookie recipe that is my husband’s favorite!)
-To add chocolate chips to this recipe, simply stir in 1 cup of semi-sweet chocolate chips into the dough, after the dry ingredients have been incorporated.
+To add chocolate chips to this recipe, simply stir 1 cup of semi-sweet chocolate chips into the dough after the dry ingredients have been incorporated.
 Then scoop and bake as usual.
-Feel free to add in that 1 teaspoon of cinnamon if you like that flavor combo of chocolate + cinnamon.
+Feel free to add 1 teaspoon of cinnamon if you like the chocolate + cinnamon flavor combo.

 For more details, see my Oatmeal Chocolate Chip Cookies!